Orchesterbild der Nürnberger Symphoniker. Alle Musiker*innen neigen sich auf dem Gruppenbild nach rechts.

 Driven by the passion, quality and inspiration of its members, the name Württembergisches Kammerorchester Heilbronn (WKO) stands for a style of music-making that is as energetic as it is subtle.
 Together with the expertise of sensitive accompaniment, which is highly valued by many soloists, this forms the foundation for the orchestra's international success story.

-The WKO is a welcome guest on important international stages - most recently at the Concertgebouw Amsterdam, the Queen Elisabeth Hall in Antwerp, the Cologne Philharmonie, the Elbphilharmonie Hamburg and the Rheingau Music Festival.
-In autumn 2022, the WKO completed a highly successful tour of South Korea under chief conductor Case Scaglione and with soloist Michael Barenboim (violin).
+The WKO is a welcome guest on important international stages – most recently at the Concertgebouw Amsterdam, the Queen Elisabeth Hall in Antwerp, the Cologne Philharmonie, the Elbphilharmonie Hamburg and the Rheingau Music Festival.
+In autumn 2022, the WKO completed an extremely successful tour across South Korea under the baton of Case Scaglione and with soloist Michael Barenboim (violin).

 As a chamber orchestra, the WKO has both the ability to develop orchestral splendour and the classical virtues of a chamber music ensemble.
 The latter also enables the orchestra to perform under the direction of either the soloist or the concertmaster.